Better Me

 Most cysts are benign, but some can also develop into cancer.
 “Depending on the cyst location and type, some can be precancerous and need to be followed or removed.
 It can be like a polyp in the colon, each type having varying risk of developing into cancer,” Dr. Choti said.

 If you or your health care provider are concerned, the next step typically involves imaging such as an ultrasound, MRI or CT scan.
-Sometimes a biopsy or sample of fluid (drawn using a needle and syringe) is required.
+Sometimes a biopsy or sample of tissue or fluid (drawn using a needle and syringe) is required.
 If the cyst doesn’t pose a health threat, you probably won’t need any treatment.
 “Many cysts don’t cause any symptoms or issues and go away on their own,” Dr. Choti noted.
 “Other times, your provider may drain or surgically remove the cyst usually with no complications or side effects.”

 In rare cases where the cyst is precancerous or next to or inside cancerous tissue, treatment will depend on the type of cancer and whether the cancer has spread.